 What is a gift?

-A gift is an item which has no commercial/trade element and has not been paid for, either directly or indirectly.
+A gift is an item from one individual to another individual which has no commercial/trade element and has not been paid for, either directly or indirectly.
 Gifts are of an occasional nature, such as a birthday or anniversary.

 Anything else is a commercial/business item.